Azure/aks-rdma-infiniband/README.md

 ## Configuration
 Depending on intended usage there are alterations that can be made to the `shared-hca-images/configMap.yaml`:
 - if you only intended to assign a single pod to each node, keep the `rdmaHcaMax` parameter as 1
-- if you want to run parallel workloads on each node and assign multiple pods to the same node, modify `rdmaHcaMax` to be how many pods you want on a single node
+- if you want to run parallel workloads with multiple pods per node, modify `rdmaHcaMax` to be how many pods you want on a single node
     - Note: this will affect the latency, since the pods will be sharing the bandwidth

 ## Quickstart